Flowers Foods: Acquisitions

-Flowers Foods has continued to acquire bakeries and food companies throughout its history, while also divesting from others.

 In 1976, the company entered the frozen foods market by acquiring Stilwell Foods of Stilwell, Oklahoma, along with its Rio Grande Foods unit in McAllen, Texas.
 In 1996, Flowers acquired both the Keebler Company and Mrs. Smith's Pies.
 However, in 2001 it sold its investment in Keebler to the Kellogg Company.
-Its remaining business units, Flowers Bakeries and Mrs. Smith's Bakeries, were spun off into a new company called Flowers Foods.
+Its remaining business units, Flowers Bakeries and Mrs. Smith's Bakeries, were spun off into a new entity named Flowers Foods.
 In 2002, the company restructured into three divisions: Flowers Bakeries, Flowers Snack, and Mrs. Smith's Bakeries.

 In late 2002, Flowers purchased Ideal Baking Company and acquired Bishop Baking Company from Kellogg, expanding its presence into north Arkansas, southern Missouri, and parts of Tennessee, including Memphis.
 In 2003, Flowers sold its Mrs. Smith's frozen dessert business to the Schwan Food Company and renamed the Flowers Snack division, resulting in two divisions: Flowers Bakeries and Flowers Specialty.

 In 2005, Flowers acquired Royal Cake Company and continued operating its bakery in Winston-Salem, North Carolina.
 In February 2006, Flowers purchased Derst Baking Co. of Savannah, Georgia, which retained its name under the Flowers Foods Bakeries Group.
 In 2008, Flowers acquired ButterKrust Bakery in Lakeland, Florida and Holsum Bakery in Phoenix.
 In 2009, the company purchased Leo's Foods, a tortilla manufacturer.

 Acquisitions continued into the 2010s.
 In 2011, Flowers acquired Philadelphia-based snack cake maker Tastykake, expanding into the mid-Atlantic region.
 In 2012, it purchased Lepage Bakeries in Maine and acquired assets and licenses from Bimbo Bakeries for the Sara Lee and Earthgrains brands in California and Oklahoma City.
 In 2013, the company purchased most of the bread brands of Hostess Brands, including Wonder Bread, along with 20 closed Hostess bakeries.

 Flowers Foods made three acquisitions in 2015: Dave's Killer Bread of Milwaukie, Oregon, for $275 million in cash; Alpine Valley Bread Co., an organic bakery in Mesa, Arizona; and the North American rights to the Roman Meal trademark for bread, buns, and rolls.
 At the end of 2018, Flowers Foods acquired Canyon Bakehouse, a privately held gluten-free bread company based in Johnstown, Colorado.
 With that purchase, the company had acquired 16 companies since 2003.

 Flowers Foods bought Papa Pita for an undisclosed amount in 2023.
 Most recently, in the first quarter of 2025, Flowers Foods acquired Simple Mills for $795 million in cash.